Graham Vigrass: Professional

 Vigrass spent the 2012-13 season at the Team Canada National Excellence Program (NEP), formerly the Full Time Training Center (FTC), at the Centre Sportif in Gatineau, Canada, before signing in 2013 with Arago de Sète in Sete, France.
-He helped Étoile Sportive du Sahel win the Tunisian Volleyball Cup in 2015, before joining up with national team coach Glenn Hoag at Arkas Spor for the 2015-16 season.
-In 2016, Vigrass joined Berlin Volleys, teaming up with national teammate Steven Marshall.
-In 2018, he joined team ONICO Warszawa and joined national teammate Sharone Vernon-Evans and former national team coach Stephane Antiga.
+He helped Étoile Sportive du Sahel V.C. win the Tunisian Volleyball Cup in 2015, before joining up with national team coach Glenn Hoag at Arkas Spor for the 2015-16 season, where they won bronze in the championship of the Turkish Men's Volleyball League.
+In 2016, Vigrass joined Berlin Recycling Volleys, teaming up with national teammate Steven Marshall, to win gold in the championship of the Deutsche Volleyball-Bundesliga, and again in 2017/2018, also placing 4th at the championship of the 2016-2017 Champion's League.
+In 2018, he joined team Onica Warsaw and joined national teammate Sharone Vernon-Evans and former national team coach Stephane Antiga, where they won silver in the championship of the Polish PlusLiga.
 In 2019, he joined Jastrzębski Węgiel.
-In 2020, he, and national teammate Nicholas Hoag, helped Fenerbahçe_SK become Turkish Men's Volleyball Super Cup champions.
-In 2021, Vigrass joined Halkbank.
+In 2020, he, and national teammate Nicholas Hoag, helped Fenerbahçe İstanbul become Turkish Men's Volleyball Super Cup champions.
+In 2021, Vigrass joined Halkbank Ankara and won silver in the CEV Challenge Cup.
+After a one season hiatus away from the court, he returned to play for Club Voleibol Guaguas in Las Palmas, Gran Canaria, Canary Islands, Spain in 2023.
+While there, the team set a club record by advancing to the quarterfinals of the 2023-24 Champion's League.
+The team also won golds in the championship of the Spanish Superliga, Spanish Supercup, the Iberian Cup and the King's Cup.
+Vigrass retired as a professional player in 2024.